Jordan Brewer

-Jordan Austin Brewer (born August 1, 1997) is an American professional baseball outfielder who is a free agent.
+Jordan Austin Brewer (born August 1, 1997) is an American professional baseball outfielder for the Loco Beach Coconuts of the Banana Ball Championship League.

 Amateur career

 Brewer was born and grew up in St. Joseph, Michigan, and attended St. Joseph High School, where he played baseball, basketball and football.
 In football, Brewer was named All-State as a wide receiver and committed to join the Michigan Wolverines football team as a preferred walk-on before he was forced to end his football career after dislocating his shoulder for a second time.

 Brewer began his collegiate baseball career at Lincoln Trail College after receiving a scholarship to play at the school.
 He was named first team All-Great Rivers Athletic Conference after batting .368 with nine home runs, 42 RBI, and 45 runs scored as a freshman and repeated as a first team selection as a sophomore after hitting .367 with three home runs, 31 RBI, and 38 runs scored.
 Brewer committed to continue his collegiate career at Michigan.
 He batted .329 with 12 home runs and 59 RBI with 25 stolen bases and was named the Big Ten Conference Baseball Player of the Year as the Wolverines went to the 2019 College World Series final.